The Cliff Railway as it was called in 1904

 What a job it must have been in those days, no washing machines or dryers.

-It is operated by water.
 One car at the top is filled with water underneath until the combined weight of the passengers and water is greater than the one below, it then descends, causing the one below to be pulled up.
 There are many websites explaining the mechanics of it better than I can.
 Just do a search.

 Here is a photo of the East lifts from the beach, showing the usual assortment of grossly overdressed people getting some sun on the few pieces of exposed skin.
 I bet there wasn't a lot of skin cancer back in those days!
 Just above the beach, you can see a long roof, possibly a restaurant or something with a tea garden outside?

 One more of the East Lifts.
 Don't you love the man in the straw boater?
-Perfect for the seaside! :-) This photo is courtesy Bryn Clinch, who tells me that it was written and sent by his Great Uncle Phil Toms, who sent it to his sister and brother-in-law, who were Bryn's Great Grandparents.
-His Great Uncle Phil had a removal business in Folkestone.
+Perfect for the seaside! :-) This photo is courtesy of Bryn Clinch, who tells me that it was written and sent by his Great Uncle Phil Toms, who sent it to his sister and brother-in-law, who were Bryn's Great Grandparents.
+His Great Uncle Phil had a removal business in Folkestone